 Significant economic uncertainty has continued to plague the UK economy with the aftermath of Brexit and the COVID-19 pandemic.
-Economic volatility is certain to increase following the outbreak of war across Eastern Europe.
-We undertook an impairment review of fixed assets in light of prevailing economic and market conditions.
-We do not believe the assets are impaired for the following reasons:
+Economic volatility is certain to increase following the outbreak of war across Eastern Europe and other parts of the world.
+The Company is continually monitoring and mitigate the effect of the changed economic circumstances post COVID-19 and Company do not believe the assets are impaired for the following reasons:

-- The assets in question concern 65 intermediate units.
-The valuation is based on circa 60% of the projected market rental stream at the date of transfer.
-Since the date of transfer, we have increased the rental stream twice and collection remains high. - Directors undertook a detailed review of the rental stream and made adequate provision for bad and doubtful debt; with the forecast for the company remaining profitable.
-Furthermore, despite the ongoing uncertainty in the wider economy, the company's revenue stream remains strong and bad debt levels very low.

-Clearly, significant threats continue to remain for the wider UK economy.
-Our stance is transparency and honesty with all the stakeholders involved in our business, underpinned by sound governance.
-It is our view that our business model remains robust.
+- The valuation of 65 intermediate units is based on circa 60% of the projected market rental stream at the date of transfer.
+Since the date of transfer, the Company have increased the rental levels for the units to ensure they reflect market conditions for this type of housing.
+Rent collection levels remain high with minimum levels of void. - Clearly, there are continuing threats and uncertainties to the wider UK economy.
+However, our stance is transparency and honesty with all the stakeholders involved in our business, underpinned by sound governance.
+It is the Company's clear view that demand for this type of accommodation is strong and is likely to remain so in the future and that our business model is robust enough to mitigate the ongoing threats and uncertainties in the wider economy and the London lettings market.